MichaelMedford/PlanetTest/README.md

 ### Generating Plots

 The `analysis.py` script loads images into memory as instances of `product.py:Scene` and generates plots for analysis and diagnostics.
+Execution of this script assumes that the data products provided are location in `PLanetTest/data`

 Options for running the script can be seen with